spring-epfl/SSCred/README.md

 ## Reference
 <a id="cn1">1</a>: Baldimtsi, F., & Lysyanskaya, A. (2013).
 Anonymous credentials light, 1087–1098. https://doi.org/10.1145/2508859.2516687

+<a id="cn2">2</a>: Benhamouda F, Lepoint T, Loss J, Orrù M, Raykova M. On the (in) security of ROS.
+EuroCrypt 2021

-<a id="cn2">2</a>: Abe, M. A Secure Three-move Blind Signature Scheme for Polynomially Many Signatures.
+<a id="cn3">3</a>: Abe, M. A Secure Three-move Blind Signature Scheme for Polynomially Many Signatures.